numaneto/AzNetwork-Labs/README.md

 # Azure Network Labs

-This is a simple repo, to help in Azure Networking Rampup - using Labs to do that.
+This is a simple repository to help in Azure Networking Rampup - using Labs to do that.

-My First idea with this repo is take off the papper my draws and tests or labs.
+My idea with this repository is take off the papper my draws and tests or labs.

 I have been working with large scale networks and since 2021 with Cloud Networking, with Azure most of the time.

-Hope you like an enjoy this ride with me.
+Hope you like this ride!

 ### Requirements:
     • Azure Subscription.